Nash-Healey: Production

 All 1951 Nash-Healeys were British-built.
-Bodies were crafted at Panelcraft Sheet Metal and final assembly was completed at the Healey factory in Warwick.
+Bodies were crafted at Panelcraft Sheet Metal, and final assembly was completed at the Healey factory in Warwick.
 The 1952 through 1954 models were built in Italy by Pinin Farina.

-The Nash-Healey registry has a total of 520 entries including prototypes and race vehicles.
+The Nash-Healey registry has 520 entries, including prototypes and race vehicles.

 For contextual comparison, the Nash-Healey is framed in U.S. auto history with the 1953 Kaiser Darrin, 1953 Chevrolet Corvette, and 1955 Ford Thunderbird.
 The 1954 model year Nash-Healey price to the public was close to $6,000 compared with around $3,500 for a Chevrolet Corvette and $3,000 for a 1955 Ford Thunderbird.